Write Down Your Goals

 Setting Goals High!

 Setting goals that are too low will fill us with a feeling of contentment, and this means that our development stops.
+For Michelangelo goals were important:

 The greater danger for most of us lies not in setting our aim too high and falling short, but in setting our aim too low, and achieving our mark. ~ Michelangelo